 Download the latest version of KeePass.
-Note that Versions 2.x are referred to as ‘Professional Edition’, while older versions are known as ‘Classic Edition’.
+Note that Versions 2.x are referred to as ‘Professional Edition’ while older versions are known as ‘Classic Edition’.
 A portable version of KeePass is also available that can be carried on a USB stick.
 We use the ‘Professional Edition’

-1. Create a new encrypted password database (stored in a . kdbx file) by clicking in the icon to the top right of the main window.
-You can save it anywhere, but (as we discus below) choosing a Dropbox (or similar) folder will allow easy synching across devices.
+- Create a new encrypted password database (stored as a .kdbx file) by clicking the icon to the top left of the main window.
+You can save it anywhere, but (as we discuss below) choosing a Dropbox (or similar) folder will allow easy syncing across devices.

-2. All passwords in a .kdbx file are protected either by a mater password or by a key file.
+- All passwords in a .kdbx file are protected either by a master password or by a key file.
 Key files are usually more secure than passwords and can be carried on a USB stick, but it is vital not to lose them!
 For now we’ll stick with a master password.
-Make sure you choose one which is secure, because this is the weakest link in the entire process (i.e. do not choose 123456 or the name of your cat)!
+Make sure you choose one which is secure because this is the weakest link in the entire process.

 By clicking on the ‘Generate a password’ icon next to the ‘Quality’ indicator, you can tailor the password to be generated.
 This can be useful with websites (etc.) that are fussy about what password is used.

 The main screen allows various password management functions.
 The ‘Open URL’ button will open your default browser at the webpage linked to the password.

 One handy feature of KeePass is that it can import passwords from a broad range of sources, including from the Firefox password manager.

 A portable version of KeePass is available that can be carried on a USB stick, and while it does not support automatic cloud syncing across devices, similar functionality can be had by a storing the .kdbx file in a cloud storage folder (such as a Dropbox folder).
 The only real catch with this is that you will have to re-open the .kbdx file to update with the latest passwords.